One Layer Yellow Cake with Chocolate Frosting

 - Sugar – regular granulated sugar

 - Baking Powder – Often expires before you use it all.
 Check the expiration date.
-To test, put 1/2 teaspoon in 1/4 cup boiling water.
+To test, put 1/2 teaspoon in 1/4 cup of boiling water.
 If it’s still fresh, it will bubble furiously.

 - Baking Soda – Has a longer shelf life than baking powder.
 Check the expiration date.
 If unsure, mix 1/2 teaspoon with 2 teaspoons of vinegar.
 Fresh soda will also bubble furiously when fresh.